Ortho-K, the Safe Way to Sleep in Contact Lenses

 As long as your child handles the lenses according to the instructions of Dr. Susan Vaughan and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. Susan Vaughan will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Susan Vaughan will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-The Myopia Management Center at My Family Eye Care serves ortho-k patients in Siloam Springs, Northwest Arkansas, Springdale, Northeast Oklahoma, and throughout OK
+If you decide to proceed, Dr. Susan Vaughan will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Siloam Springs, Northwest Arkansas, Springdale, and Northeast Oklahoma, OK and surrounding communities.